The THC Dosage Guide: Flower, Edibles, Concentrates and More

 Those with high tolerances can always load several small bowls.
 You should never feel pressured to finish a bowl or joint, you can always come back to it!
 On the other hand, if you're looking for a stronger effect, just keep inhaling.
 Learn how to pack your one hitter or light a bowl without burning your fingers here.

 Vaporization involves heating cannabis buds or concentrates to a specific temperature, causing the cannabinoids stored in the plant’s trichomes to evaporate into a gas without combusting any plant material.
 Similar to smoking, the effects of vaporization can be felt immediately.
-Thus, we recommend starting with just a couple inhalations from a vaporizer for novice consumers.
+Thus, I recommend starting with just a couple inhalations from a vaporizer for novice consumers.
 Once again, seasoned users will require a larger number of hits to achieve the same effect.
-If you're new to vaporizers, we have two separate guides for the popular styles.
-If you have a concentrate pen, check out our how to load a vape pen guide.
-For flower pens that simply use ground cannabis, explore our how to pack a dry herb vape pen guide.
+If you're new to vaporizers, I have two separate guides for the popular styles.
+If you have a concentrate pen, check out my how to load a vape pen guide.
+For flower pens that simply use ground cannabis, explore my how to pack a dry herb vape pen guide.

 The chamber capacity, whether for flowers or concentrates, varies with each vaporizer; therefore, it is difficult to quote an average size.
-We suggest filling vaporizer chambers to 3/4 of their full capacity, regardless of make or model, allowing for steady airflow and less likelihood of overfilling.
+I suggest filling vaporizer chambers to 3/4 of their full capacity, regardless of make or model, allowing for steady airflow and less likelihood of overfilling.
 Did you know it's now legal to take your vape pen on a plane?

 Edibles and Ingestible Oils